sandboxie-plus/sandboxie-docs/PlusContent/privacy-mode.md

 The concept of privacy mode and privacy-enhanced (or Data Protection) boxes was introduced in **Sandboxie Plus v1.0.0**.
 In this mode, most locations on a PC are treated like a Write[File/Key]Path, making sandboxed locations writable, but unsandboxed locations not readable.
 Additionally, the registry does not allow reading of user root keys, preventing access to private user data by sandboxed processes.

 To enable privacy mode, add `UsePrivacyMode=y` to the box settings section of **[Sandboxie Ini](../Content/SandboxieIni.md)**.
-Alternatively, in the Sandboxie app, right-click on a box, select "Sandbox Options" from the drop-down menu (or double-click on a box), bring up the Box Options UI, choose the box type preset as "Sandbox with Data Protection" (with a **blue** box icon), and click OK.
+Alternatively, in Sandboxie Plus, right-click on a box, select "Sandbox Options" from the drop-down menu (or double-click on a box), bring up the Box Options UI, choose the box type preset as "Sandbox with Data Protection" (with a **blue** box icon), and click OK.
 The Sandman UI status column labels this box as **Privacy Enhanced**.

 ![Privacy Enhanced Box](../Media/Box_PrivacyMode.png)